gigawhitlocks/emacs-configs/README.md

 ```

-<a id="org820da91"></a>
+<a id="orgc8e214a"></a>

 ## Render this file for display on Github

-This function registers a hook that will export this file to Github flavored Markdown and copy that to README.md so that this file is always the one that appears on the Github home page, but in the correct format and everything.
+This function registers a hook that will export this file to Github flavored Markdown and copy that to README.md so that this file is always the one that appears on the GitHub repository landing page, but in the correct format and everything.

 ```emacs-lisp
 (add-hook